rebeccapowell/LongestPassword/README.md

 Since there were a couple of ways to do this, I felt like I wanted to add some benchmarking it as well using [BenchmarkDotnet's](https://github.com/dotnet/BenchmarkDotNet) excellent tools.'

+Skip straight to the [benchmark results](https://rebeccapowell.github.io/LongestPassword/dev/bench/index.html).
+N.B.
+These are running as part of the GitHub Actions build pipeline, so it's very resource dependent.
+You'll get better consistent results locally.

 ## Possible Implementations

 Checking whether we have a number of digits or a number of letters is relatively simple, suing `char.IsDigit(char)` and `char.IsLetter(char)`.
 You then have to just count them.